How to Quit Your Job and Escape for a Year (and Why You Should…)

 And then COVID happened... so there were no more numbers to track...

-Ok, so then there is Numbeo, which is an excellent site that uses crowdsourced data to compare cost of living in cities, and can be useful for planning things like this.
+Then there is Numbeo, which is an excellent site that uses crowdsourced data to compare cost of living in cities, and can be useful for planning things like this.

 For example - Brisbane v Paris: